Sugar Cookies for All Occasions

 - If dough is sticky, dust lightly with powdered sugar.

 - Press cookie cutters into dough.
-For best results peel excess dough away from the cut out shapes.
+For best results peel excess dough away from the cut out shapes, then gently lift the cutter.

-- Place cookies one inch apart on cookie sheets lined with parchment paper.
+- Place cookies one to two inches apart on cookie sheets lined with parchment paper.

-- If you are using sprinkles to decorate, sprinkle now.
+- If you are using sprinkles to decorate, sprinkle now or you can sprinkle on the icing if you plan on painting them.

-- If you are using icing to decorate the cookies, cook cookies and let cool completely before icing.
+- If you are using icing to decorate the cookies, let the cookies cool completely before icing.
 Here is the Sugar Cookie Icing Recipe

 Wrap each cookie with cellophane bags or plastic wrap tie them with a with a colorful bag tie or twist and tape flat against stick.
 Embellish with ribbon.